bourquejulien/devops-cs2024-team-exemple/README-EN.md

 ...
 ```

-> The image ``brqu/docker-az:latest`` is based on ``docker:24.0.5`` and also contains helm et AZ shell.
+> The image ``brqu/docker-az:latest`` is based on ``docker:24.0.5`` and also contains helm et AZ cli.
 By using Gitlab pipelines, you won't need to install these tools for each deployment, which will speed up your pipeline.

 > To login into the azure client from the pipeline, you will need to use the ``az login`` command with your username and password.